Akunsinu/YouTube-Channel-Archiver-V2/README.md

 - 500 units for video details
 - 100 units for comments
 - Total: ~600 units (well within daily quota)

+#### Multi-Channel Considerations

+When archiving multiple channels:
+- **Option 1**: Use the same API key for all channels (shares quota)
+- **Option 2**: Use different API keys per channel (separate quotas)
+- Schedule syncs at different times to spread out API usage
+- Use incremental syncs to reduce daily quota usage

 ## Troubleshooting